Beer-Pong-Sentinel/BeerPongSentinelMainframe/README.md

 ### Solenoid Control Circuit
 _Note:_ The physical circuit in the current setup of the project is not the printed PCB, but a breadboard version without the option for a manual control and a 5V voltage regulator that steps down the 24V for the solenoid.

-The full design for the solenoid control PCB can be found under Electrical Design/SolenoidControl
+The full design for the solenoid control PCB can be found under electric/sol_ctrl_pcb
 ![Proposed Solenoid Circuit](./pictures/solenoid_circuit.png "Proposed Solenoid Circuit")
 ## Mechanical
 ### Components